My current gig.

-Jeff Chen was the first Chief Data Scientist of the US Department of Commerce and serves as part of the leadership team of the Commerce Data Service, a new data startup team within the Office of the Secretary of Commerce.
+Was the first Chief Data Scientist of the US Department of Commerce and served as part of the leadership team of the Commerce Data Service, a new data startup team within the Office of the Secretary of Commerce.

-To help guide the next generation of data scientists, I worked with Georgetown University's new program in data analytics/science to advise program faculty on strategic efforts, host hands-on sessions on applied issues related to the practice of data science, and mentor students on the emerging field of data science.
-Also, I co-teach a graduate-level class on data science and machine learning for public policy.
+Collaborated with Georgetown University's new program in data analytics/science to advise program faculty on strategic efforts, host hands-on sessions on applied issues related to the practice of data science, and mentor students on the emerging field of data science.
+Teach a graduate-level class on data science and machine learning for public policy.

 I was selected to serve as a White House Presidential Innovation Fellow, working with the National Aeronautics and Space Administration (NASA) and the White House Office of Science and Technology Policy on the President's Climate Data Initiative.